yupimaki/netflix-and-socks/README.md

 ## On the Host (assuming a Ubuntu host)

 We add an `ssh` alias for ease of using `ssh`.
-Instead of the length command that was necessary previously, we after adding an alias we can log on to our remote machine through `ssh`, simply by typing `ssh <alias>`.
-Aliases are added by adding new hosts and configuration to the `~/.ssh/config` file.
-Copy and paste the below block into the host terminal, with the URL you chose for your remote machine via `noip`.
+Instead of the lengthy command that was necessary previously, after adding an alias, we can log on to our remote machine through `ssh` simply by typing `ssh <alias>`.
+Aliases are added by adding new hosts (and configuring them) to the `~/.ssh/config` file.
+Copy and paste the below block into the host terminal, with the URL you chose for your remote machine through the DDNS.

 ```
 # Add an ssh alias on host